jaydeshpande/multiSpeciesRegionFoam/README.md

 An OpenFOAM-13 addon for multi-region species transport through solid membranes, fluid channels, and composite material systems.
 The library models advection-diffusion, Arrhenius temperature-dependent transport coefficients, McNabb–Foster trapping kinetics, and thermodynamically consistent interface partitioning (Sieverts / Henry law).
 Typical applications include tritium permeation in fission and fusion systems, dense-film membrane separation (reverse osmosis, membrane distillation), permeation barriers, and heat-exchanger conjugate transfer with dissolved species.

-Two solver modules extend the OpenFOAM-13 `foamMultiRun` framework:
+Three solver modules extend the OpenFOAM-13 `foamMultiRun` framework:

 - **`speciesSolid`** — adds species transport to solid regions (or fluid regions with prescribed flow).
 Inherits the `solid` base module for temperature via `solidThermo`.
 Suitable when the velocity field is known or negligibly influences the solution.
 - **`speciesFluid`** — adds species and temperature transport to fully solved incompressible fluid regions.
 Inherits the `incompressibleFluid` base module (PIMPLE U/p loop).
 Use when the velocity field must be computed from the Navier-Stokes equations.
+- **`compressibleSpeciesFluid`** — adds species transport to compressible fluid regions.
+Inherits the OpenFOAM-13 `fluid` base module (compressible PIMPLE + full internal-energy equation).
+Required for gases, or when the standard `heRhoThermo` property infrastructure is preferred (use `rhoConst` EOS for liquids).

 ---